aadroher/rocanrol/README.md

   The `/songs` collection lists all songs present in the system's database.

   Query string parameters:
-    - `page :: integer`: (Optional) A string parseable as an integer that indicates the page of the `/songs` collection that needs to be retrieved.
+    - `page`: (Optional) A string parseable as an integer that indicates the page number of the `/songs` collection that needs to be retrieved.
 The current page size is 2.

   Response body: